 The process is commonly popular among artists, farmers, DIY welders, motor sportsmen, and ranchers.
-MIG welding is also easy to learn, so many people prefer to use this method for repair and maintenance.
+MIG welding is also easy to learn, so many people prefer to use this method for steel tank repair and maintenance.

 Some people have compared MIG welding to working with a glue gun.
 Hence, you can see how simple the method is to apply.

 Although this method may be a new concept for some people, this article explains everything in the simplest way possible for the benefit of all.
 We hope you enjoy learning about this incredible procedure!

 This arc welding process inserts a solid wire electrode continuously into a welding gun and the weld pool to join them together.
 To prevent the welding gun and weld pool from contamination, a shielding gas is sent through them.

 Industries prefer MIG welding over various other techniques due to its simplicity, speed, and versatility.
 Despite the method being used traditionally, it has shown compatibility with modern robotic technologies as well.

 Furthermore, MIG welding is possible to work with multiple metals, such as magnesium, aluminum, copper, stainless steel, nickel, carbon steel, silicon bronze, and other alloys.

 You will need a few equipment to get started with MIG welding.
 The tools that you normally need are a MIG welder, a welding gun, ground clamp, MIG wire, and a gas tank.

 The welder is the tool that houses the wire for MIG welding.
 If you’re just starting out, no need to get a fancy one, there are various budget MIG welders in the market that will suit your needs.
 You can go through Pro Welder Guide for more information regarding choosing the right MIG welder for you needs..